-Salkantay inca trail (7days) translated "Wind Mountain" in Quechua is a complete hike that has a different path until meeting again to Inca Trail.
+Salkantay to Inca Trail (7 days) translated as "Wind Mountain" in Quechua is a complete hike that has a different path until meeting again on Inca Trail.

 Walking around from Sacred Mountain of Salkantay with a varied weather but the panoramic views will be amazing, Urubamba and Apurimac Rivers don't stay behind talking about beautiful landscapes, also these Rivers are found during Choquequirao trek to Machu Picchu.
 Along the mountain range northern you'll see abundant tropical rain forests located on beautiful snow summits.

-The mt Salkantay situated northwest from Cusco is found the highest summit of all mountains ranges and reaches 6, 271m it's incredible.
-The trek is well known because is a peaceful road and for be in Inca Trail trek alternatives, if you want another peaceful path is recommended the Lares trek which is more a social hike taking the possibility to interact with people and be shocked with rituals.
+The mt Salkantay situated northwest of Cusco is found the highest summit of all mountain ranges and reaches 6, 271m it's incredible.
+The trek is well known because is a peaceful road and for in Inca Trail trek alternatives; if you want another peaceful path is recommended the Lares trek which is more of a social hike taking the possibility to interact with people and be shocked by rituals.

-The Salkantay trek map, linking Machu Picchu with the Sacred Valley has the most beatiful views about animals and orchids as well as the landscapes from Llactapata, Runcurakay, Sayacmarka, Phuypatamarka and Wiñayhuayna which are very important sites with archeological monuments each one along the tour.
-So, Inca hike available is not found if you don't booking with months of anticipation, in other hand, Salkantay permits is frequently found without problems but is better have all things done before planning your trek.
+The Salkantay Trek, linking Machu Picchu with the Sacred Valley has the most beautiful views about animals and orchids as well as the landscapes from Llactapata, Runcurakay, Sayacmarka, Phuypatamarka, and Wiñayhuayna which are very important sites with archeological monuments each one along the tour.
+So, the Inca hike available is not found if you don't book with months of anticipation, in other hand, Salkantay permits are frequently found without problems but are better to have all things done before planning your trek.